-- Computation of the likelihood function for ARMA models is not entirely straightforward. - Computationally efficient algorithms exist, using a state space model representation of ARMA models that will be developed later in this - representation of ARMA models that will be developed later in this course.For now, it is enough that software exists to evaluate and maximize task is to think about how to use that capability.
+- Computation of the likelihood function for ARMA models is not entirely straightforward. - Computationally efficient algorithms exist, using a state space model representation of ARMA models that will be developed later in this course. - For now, it is enough that software exists to evaluate and maximize the likelihood function for a Gaussian ARMA model.
+Our immediate task is to think about how to use that capability.